vivekvohra/iPlusCode/privacy.md

 - Your Codeforces handle
 - Bookmarked problems
-- Optional notes
+- Optional personal notes
 - A cached list of your Codeforces friends (for display purposes only)
-- Cached friend submissions for solved problems (kept only in your local browser storage for performance)
+- Cached friend submissions for solved problems (stored locally for performance)

 All of this data is managed using `chrome.storage.sync`, and **never leaves your device or browser**.